 This has been around for over a year now so the high-end Fenix is a great device for this to make its Garmin debut.
 The dual-frequency GNSS chip allows for better positioning, particularly in environments such as dense forests, around high-rise buildings, etc.

 A cellular model next time around?
 Before we would have said – unlikely.
 With the release of the 945 LTE, this is looking very likely now.
-Probably a Fenix 7 with cellular and versions without.
+Probably a Fenix 7 with cellular and a version without.
 So you’ll have a choice.
-Perhaps a Pro LTE model.
+Perhaps a Pro LTE model?

 This will most probably mirror the functionality that is currently available.
 The 945 LTE allows you to send SOS messages, tap into a 24/7 emergency service, and stay in touch with your friends and family with Livetrack, Spectator Messaging and Live Event Sharing.
-There’s no ability to make phone calls but Garmin is edging closer.
+The company has recently bought GEOS Worldwide, so may be looking to make more of these emergency features.
+Accessing this without your smartphone nearby would be ideal.

-The Connect IQ platform has already seen improvements recently, but expect more work on improving the user experience and an array of 3rd party apps on board.
+The Connect IQ platform has already seen improvements recently, but expect more work on bettering the user experience and an array of 3rd party apps on board.
 At the moment, Garmin wearables come nowhere near the range of apps that are available for the Apple Watch.
+There has been talk of this at Garmin’s Developer Conference last month.

 Garmin Fenix 7: Expected release date